 Do not do that right away.
-Do that later in the lessons after you have been leading about eight lessons.
+Do that later on in the course after you have been leading about eight lessons.
 You need more experience first, and your students need to have more experience.
-You also need to find out who your best students are.
+You also need to find out who your students are.
 Then you are going to ask some of your best students to co-lead.
 Then a few weeks later you are going to phone them and say, "Oh, I am very sorry I am busy next week.
 I cannot come.
 I want you to lead my discussion group for me.

-good-bye."
+You are my best student so you do it for me.
+Thank you very much, good-bye."